By Jon Clark

-I’ve been doing Information Technology work for a long time.
-Starting with a volunteer job teaching how to use personal computers in 1984, through my time in the Marines, becoming a professional information security trainer, network consultant, on to head of Information Security and eventually CIO for a two billion dollar financial institution, and now joining Parameter Security full-time, it has been quite a journey.
-In that time, I have learned to deal with a lot of acronyms and abbreviations.
-Today I would like to focus on just one of them:
+I’ve been doing Information Technology work for a long time—starting in 1984 with a volunteer job teaching how to use personal computers, throughout my time in the Marines, as a professional information security trainer, a network consultant, the head of Information Security and, eventually, CIO for a two billion dollar financial institution, and now at Parameter Security full-time—it has been quite a journey.

 Though it was tempting, I decided to avoid starting out with something like, “You need a vCISO to augment the efforts of your CIO in your PCI InfoSec program to ensure your BIA was accurate enough to assist in generation of your BCP, because we all know if a DR event occurs, and the SHTF, everyone will be MIA, and if you failed to CYA, you will likely find yourself in hot water with HR, the CEO, and will be SOL.”
-Now, some of those acronyms were just for effect, and I won’t ever be explaining them, at least not in a blog post.
-But some of them are relevant and you're likely to find me referencing them in the future.
+Now, some of those acronyms were just for effect and I won’t be explaining them, at least not in this post, but some of them are relevant and you're likely to find me referencing them in the future.

 A vCISO is a way to augment (or even fulfill completely) your Information Security (InfoSec) strategy and cybersecurity oversight needs.
 Perhaps you are facing regulatory or compliance issues such as PCI, or you are concerned about things like ransomware, or have supply chain questions.
 Even better, maybe you are concerned about what you don’t know you don’t know.